thinking-with-computers/thinking-with-computers.github.io/_posts/2022-04-28-clj_and_graal.md

 ```

 #### Step 3b: Edit your `project.clj`
-Assuming you've used Leiningen for project management, your `project.clj` filly will look something like:
+Assuming you've used Leiningen for project management, your `project.clj` file will look something like:

 ```clojure
 (defproject ludus "0.1.0-SNAPSHOT"